loushark/glitter/README.md

 #### 💡  Some notes on what i learned during this project:
 - **Performance issues with n+1**
   In the terminal window upon loading the server and interacting with the webapp:
-  One query for loding the buuilds followed by N queries for loading the branch in each iteration.
+  One query for loading the builds followed by N queries for loading the branch in each iteration.
   This is fixed with eager loading using a .includes method to pre-load data:
   ````
   app/controllers/home_controller.rb